konflux-ci/community-catalog/pipelines/notify-slack-on-failure/README.md

 # notify-slack-on-failure pipeline

-Sends an error message to Slack using postMessage API if managed pipelines fail
+Sends an error message to Slack using postMessage API if managed pipelines fail.

+⚠️ Note: This is a sample pipeline that should be kept simple to serve as a good example of how to construct a tenant or final pipeline, so any non-bugfix contributions should be moved to a new or existing duplicate of this pipeline.

 ## Parameters